sveltia/sveltia-cms/README.md

 - Ready to replace Netlify/Decap CMS _in some casual use case scenarios_ by updating one single line of code.
 - Existing [configuration files](https://decapcms.org/docs/configuration-options/) can be reused as is.
-- Various features are still missing though; [see the compatibility chart below](#compatibility) for details.
+- Various features are still missing though — [see the compatibility chart below](#compatibility) for details.

 ### Better UX